 Check the consistency to make round tiny balls or tablet shapes or add more honey to keep it a syrup (as child likes)

-Give kids 1-2 tablets or 1-2 tsp syrup in a day, preferably before bedtime and avoid any cold food or fruits just after giving these.
-Can also add this syrup or tablet to warm milk till and mix well.
+Give kids 1-2 balls or 1-2 tsp syrup in a day, preferably before bedtime and avoid any cold food or fruits just after giving these.
+Can also add this syrup or ball to warm milk and mix well.

 Read more blogs: